Academy

 Lessons on finding your angle, writing your headline, creating a press kit and publishing your story, learned from more than 150 of the industry's top press releases.

-Conventional press release template 2022 (for PDF, email and print)
+Free press release template 2024 (for PDF, email, and print)

 Right then, let's get down to the practicalities – that template I promised you in the title.
 Then we can look a bit closer at its structure and the variations you can use when you put together your own story.